wesleytian/blog/content/posts/a-better-hugo-tutorial.md

 Note: This guide is based off of https://gohugo.io/hosting-and-deployment/hosting-on-github/#step-by-step-instructions but is more detailed, and includes steps that were missing from the original documentation.

+Note: You also have to clone a theme into the themes/ folder or else you will get a "missing layouts" error.